mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

-Clicking "Add to cart" | The selected product is added to the cart | Yes By clicking "Keep shopping " button | Redirect to the product page | Yes Clicking on the "category" link | Redirect to the products' category displaying all product in that category | Yes Clicking on "edit" product link | Redirect to the edit product page to related product selected | Yes Clicking on "delete" product link | Delete the related product also in database and message confirmation appear | Yes Clicking on "Add review" | Redirect to add review page | Yes Clicking on "Edit" review link if review is present| Redirect to edit review page | Yes
+Clicking "Add to cart" | The selected product is added to the cart | Yes By clicking "Keep shopping " button | Redirect to the product page | Yes Clicking on the "category" link | Redirect to the products' category displaying all product in that category | Yes Clicking on "edit" product link | Redirect to the edit product page to related product selected, message alert displayed | Yes
+Clicking on "delete" product link | Delete the related product also in database and message confirmation appear | Yes Clicking on "Add review" | Redirect to add review page | Yes Clicking on "Edit" review link if review is present| Redirect to edit review page | Yes